 Easy and satisfying, these Shawarma spiced Grilled Sweet Potatoes are sweet with a spicy edge.
 Cut them in wedges or slices, they’re easy to pull together, and make ahead ready!
 Choose from three dipping sauces to complement these grilled sweet potatoes.
 This recipe is vegetarian, and easily vegan. | This post is sponsored by World Spice Merchants.

 Sweet potatoes grill up beautifully!
-This cooking method brings out so much flavor in these potatoes through caramelization of sugars and charring.
+This cooking method brings out so much flavor in these potatoes through the caramelization of sugars and charring.
 While we love sweet potatoes in the oven baked whole, cut wedge style or sweet potato fries, it’s grilling season, so if there’s a way to enjoy those creamy spuds grilled, let’s do it!

 There are several methods to grilling these garnet beauties, however, the easy method I’m sharing is a simple way to prepare sweet potatoes on the grill.
 This way, you can grill sweet potatoes without foil and without them drying out before they’re fully cooked.
 Read on to learn more!